KernFerm/BubblesTheDev-WebBrowser/Browser-Privacy-Comparison.md

 ## Browser Privacy Comparison

-This document reflects the current privacy posture of BubblesTheDev Web Browser version `1.0.32`.
+This document reflects the current privacy posture of BubblesTheDev Web Browser version `1.0.45`.

 The goal is accuracy, not marketing language.
 The browser does not implement built-in telemetry, analytics SDKs, cloud sync, a built-in silent auto-updater client, or automatic diagnostics upload.
 It does, however, make normal network requests when the user browses the web, uses built-in search features, uses supported site authentication flows such as passkeys, downloads files, or uses the managed update flow when the build is configured with an update server.

+## Scope And Related Documents

+This document is focused on privacy behavior and high-level browser feature comparison.

+Related project documents cover adjacent topics:

+* [5-TAB-PERFORMANCE-TEST.md](/c:/Users/frost/OneDrive/Desktop/python-webbrowser/5-TAB-PERFORMANCE-TEST.md) covers measured RAM and CPU behavior for a real-world 5 tab test on Windows 11.
+* [Data-Collection-and-Privacy-Notice.md](/c:/Users/frost/OneDrive/Desktop/python-webbrowser/Data-Collection-and-Privacy-Notice.md) is the plain-language privacy notice for end users.
+* [ARCHITECTURE.md](/c:/Users/frost/OneDrive/Desktop/python-webbrowser/ARCHITECTURE.md) explains how local persistence, diagnostics, downloads, passkeys, and background tab suspension are implemented in the current runtime.

+Those documents should be read together:

+* this file explains privacy posture and broad browser-to-browser differences
+* the performance test explains resource usage under one specific Windows test setup
+* the privacy notice explains what data stays local and what can still use the network
+* the architecture document explains the technical behavior behind those claims

 ## High-Level Comparison